cloudflare/workers-honeycomb-logger/README.md

 ### Traces

-Honeycomb has a concept of a trace, which is a hierarchial representatation of an event.
+Honeycomb has a concept of a trace, which is a hierarchial representatation of multiple, related events.
 The Cloudflare Worker Honeycomb logger supports trace events for subrequests (outgoing HTTP fetch requests in your worker) like this:

 <img width="1089" alt="Screenshot 2021-03-18 at 10 53 06 AM" src="https://user-images.githubusercontent.com/890386/111732941-ca13d200-88ca-11eb-94cb-a4f30a462788.png">